akauppi/GroundLevel-firebase-es/TRACK.md

 Once implemented in browsers, we don't need the `lang="scss"` any more.

 Note: The ideology of the repo is to work close to what plain browsers offer.
 Thus, no SASS once we can get nesting without it.

-## Vite 0.11..
-0.14.2 has `process.env.NODE_ENV` catcha

-Updating to it causes an error in console.

-Try with next version.